How To Increase & Reduce Amniotic Fluid In Pregnancy Naturally

 3. Avoid alcohol during pregnancy since it isn’t good for your baby’s health.
 Alcohol also leads to dehydration and lowers the amniotic fluid level in your body.

 4. Avoid herbal supplements that function as diuretics (medicines that make you urinate more frequently).
 Excessive urination makes you dehydrated.
-So, it’s essential to always keep yourself hydrated to maintain and increase the amniotic fluid level.
+So, it’s essential to stay hydrated to maintain and increase amniotic fluid levels.

 5. Perform light exercises regularly.
 You should work out every day; even walking helps.
-Working out regularly during pregnancy helps increase the blood flow to the placenta and the uterus, thus increasing the amniotic fluid level in your body.
+Working out regularly during pregnancy helps increase blood flow to the placenta and uterus, thereby increasing amniotic fluid levels in your body.

 What Are the Causes of High Amniotic Fluid?

 When your amniotic fluid index is in the range of 20 – 24, then it’s termed as a high level of amniotic fluid or polyhydramnios.
 High levels of amniotic fluid can cause placental abruptions, premature labour, postpartum haemorrhage and caesarean delivery.
-The causes of polyhydramnios are:
+The causes of polyhydramnios are (7):

 - Maternal diabetes